What to Expect

 We’ll also ask about any witnesses to the event, and whether they’re available to us.
 A “point last seen” is critical to narrowing our search and having a good starting point for a search.
 We may ask about the body composition and size of the victim, and what they were wearing.
 This is critical in helping us correctly identify sonar images we see.
 A person in hip waders, for example, looks very different from an individual in swim trunks.

-3. Conditions, Timing and Scenario
+3. What Are the Most Important Details?
+Conditions, Timing and Scenario

 Depending on the situation, we’ll also want to assess things like current or tidal conditions, so we may ask about other things like time-of-day, etc. We might also explore whether a fishing or pleasure boat has any sort of GPS record (fishfinder), or whether any photos were taken that might include GPS information in the EXIF data.
 These are all clues that can help narrow down the point-last-seen.

 What we won’t ask about: money.
 This is a philanthropic service we provide.
 We work without pay.
 We don’t ask families to defray our costs.
+We also won’t put your information on social media as a way of generating visibility or donations.
+Your tragedy is not social media content.

 Before we deploy, we collect an appropriate team for the specific situation.
 This usually includes a sonar operator, a boat pilot, and divers.
 Our team members fill multiple roles.
 We’ll also need to collect the right set of equipment.